Blood in semen

 Infections

-In younger men (under 40 years), infection is the most common cause of blood in semen.
-This can be due to:
+In younger males (under 40 years of age), infection is the most common cause of blood in semen.
+This can be due to a urinary tract infection or sexually transmitted infections (STIs) such as gonorrhoea or chlamydia.

-Blood in your semen can also happen after urological procedures such as:
+Blood in your semen can happen after an injury to your genital area.

 Sexual activity